clojure-emacs/inf-clojure/README.md

 ### Startup

-While `inf-clojure` is capable of starting many common REPLs out of the box it's fairly likely you will want to set some custom REPL startup command (e.g. because you need to include some `tools.deps` profile) and the REPL type that goes with it.
+While `inf-clojure` is capable of starting many common REPLs out of the box, it's fairly likely you will want to set some custom REPL startup command (e.g. because you need to include some `tools.deps` profile) and the REPL type that goes with it.
 This is most easily achieved with the following `dir-locals.el`: